gundam-organization/gundam/README.md

-# Super-xsllhFitter
+# Super-xsllhFitter (ND280UpFit branch)

 ## Introduction

-The goal of the Super-xsllhFitter is to provide a general purpose likelihood-based fit framework for performing cross section analyses.
-The current state of the code and documentation is very much work in progress and is ~~really not~~ kind of ready for general use.
-However, if you're desperate or can't wait then read on!
-There is no guarantee the fitter will be able to perform your analysis.
+The goal of the Super-xsllhFitter is to provide a general purpose likelihood-based fit framework for performing sentivity studies for the upgraded ND280.

 The code is under very active development and to give some kind of stability, it is recommended you checkout/download a tagged version of the fitter.